 Step two: Set up your alert, using relevant keyword phrases.

 Ideally, you should also set up alerts for your brand name (e.g. Neil Patel) or blog URL (e.g. Quicksprout.com).

 So, how do you gain links from Google Alerts?
 Well, when someone mentions your URL or name on their own site or someone else’s, you’d want them to link to you, right?

 Well, getting such a link is easier, because you’ve already established trust.
 Otherwise, you wouldn’t get the mention in the first place.

 Each time you get mentioned by other blogs and sites, check it out to ensure that you’re getting a link from the site.
 If the site is not linking to you or they’re linking to a web page that you don’t trust, you can ask them to link to something else.
 All you have to do is send a friendly outreach email to the editor, author or site administrator.
 Here’s an outreach email template for broken link building.

 If they find your new link relevant and helpful, they’ll respond positively to your request.
 Just be patient and follow-up wisely.

 11. Earn Links From Mobile-Friendly Sites

-On April 21, 2015 Google added mobile-friendliness to their ranking algorithm.
+On April 21, 2015, Google added mobile-friendliness to its ranking algorithm.
 As a content marketer, it’s your duty to ensure that your inbound links are coming from sites that are mobile responsive.

 And, mobile apps are becoming the go-to platform that consumers use to access and purchase products and services online.